bombsquad-community/plugin-manager/README.md

 - for version 1.7.0 to 1.7.19 (which uses API 7), checkout the [api7](https://github.com/bombsquad-community/plugin-manager/tree/api7) branch.
 - for version 1.7.20 to 1.7.36 (which uses API 8), checkout the [api8](https://github.com/bombsquad-community/plugin-manager/tree/api8) branch.

-If you have version 1.7.37 or more (which uses API 9), proceed with the rest of the README here.
+If you have version 1.7.37 or greater (which uses API 9), proceed with the rest of the README here.

 -------------------------------